Women splashing at pool party

 • I might recommend that you meet with a psychiatrist or psychiatric nurse practitioner to evaluate if medications are the right fit.
 I think about medication as one tool in the toolbox, and medications can help people access other coping skills more effectively.

-• You can contact me here to schedule a free consult.
+• You can contact us here to schedule a free consult.
 We’ll chat for about 15 minutes about your therapy needs and ensure we’re a good fit before scheduling.
 Item description